Pediatric Heart Surgery Outcomes

 • Outcomes data shows whether the procedure was successful, how well a patient recovered, and if they have a positive quality of life.
 This is highly individualized to the type of procedure and the complexity associated with the patient's condition.

 Having a basic understanding of volume and outcomes data can help you make an informed decision about where to go for your child's care.
-We've made that easier for you by providing the publicly reported data and internal data that we collect.
+We've made that easier for you by providing publicly reported data and internal data that we collect.

 Call for an Appointment